Skip to content

 26. Reports total volumes (or percentages) sourced by company-owned mills that come from company-owned operations and third-parties?

-The company reports that of all the FFB processed in its own mills in 2021, approximately 86% came from its own plantations and plasma schemes, while the remaining 14% was sourced from third-party FFB suppliers.
+The company reports that in 2023, approximately 83% of FFB supply came from its own plantations, while the remaining 17% was sourced from third-party FBB suppliers.

 • Y